18 Historic Buildings in Sydney (Complete Guide)

 Cadmans Cottage

-From the Central Business District, we’re doing a short detour to The Rocks to see Cadmans Cottage, the second-oldest surviving residential building in Sydney.
+From the Central Business District, we’re taking a short detour to The Rocks to visit Cadmans Cottage, the second-oldest surviving residential building in Sydney.

-Cadmans Cottage was built in 1816 to be used by governmental coxswains and their crews.
-In later years, the building was used as the headquarters of the Sydney Water Police, and as a Sailors Home.
+Built in 1816, Cadmans Cottage originally served as accommodation for government coxswains and their crews.
+In later years, it became the headquarters of the Sydney Water Police and later functioned as a Sailors Home.

 15. General Post Office